top of page

 Additional Courses

-These courses are offered on a rotating basis, giving students the opportunity to engage with a variety of specialized topics over time.
+These courses will be introduced soon on a rotating basis, giving students the opportunity to engage with a variety of specialized topics over time.
 The rotation ensures exposure to emerging technologies and applied research areas while maintaining flexibility in scheduling.

 Course Description: Fundamentals of electric machines, basic principles of variable speed controls, field orientation theory, direct torque control, vector control of AC drives, induction machines, switched reluctance and synchronous reluctance motors, permanent magnet brushless DC drives, converter topologies of DC and AC drives, and sensorless operation.